Joadevy/js-algorithms/README.md

 - 'Guia cadenas' is for exercises about arrays simulating the string behavior.
 - 'Guia matrices' is for some tests with matrices in js.

---> js dalto course:
+> js dalto course:
 - 'js dalto' contains exercises for learning javascript by the base of the language.
+Through each chapter of the course I learned more about and walked deep into the language by resolving different challenges.